vi-k/cancelable_future/README.md

 ## Background

-There is a frequent task: to cancel `Future`'s execution.
-But `Future`'s architecture assumes atomicity of the operation and does not assume the ability to cancel code execution from outside.
+There is a frequent task: to cancel execution of `Future`.
+But architecture of `Future` assumes atomicity of the operation and does not assume the ability to cancel code execution from outside.
 If a developer writes

 ```dart